Mastercard/connect-components-web-sdk/CC-SDK-WEB-DOCS.md

 ]
 ```
 #### `error`
 When an error is encountered during the login flow, this error will be captured and returned with the event.
-The error event payload will contain the needed information to guide the user in resolving the error, if resolvable.
+The error event payload will contain the needed information to guide the customer in resolving the error, if resolvable.
 The payload on the done event when the login has failed will look like:
 ```json
 {
   "code": 103,